amigavision/amigavision.github.io/best.md

 [^8]: “Free” only if you plan on using your existing computer for emulation.
 A reasonably performant dedicated mini-PC for gaming in the living room is ~$250.

 [^9]: MiSTer Pi board is $125 including case and 64GB SD card.
 SuperStation is $199 including 64GB SD card and a high-quality injection-molded case, much higher quality than the average affordable Raspberry Pi case.

+[^10]: [Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where both the author of WinUAE and the author of FS-UAE confirm that 60hz displays will cause stuttering when playing 50hz PAL Amiga games.

+[^11]: 1080p is the minimum resolution required for decent integer scaling of Amiga resolutions when the target is a modern 16:9 aspect ratio screen.
+TheA500 only supports 720p.

 <script>